victor-muriuki/bot/README.md

 ## alternitavely

-you can follow this link to view the app.
+You can follow the link on the gitHub about section to view the app.

 ## Usage
+To start the development server, use the following commands:
+       json-server --watch db.json
+       npm start
-To start the development server, use the following command: npm start This will launch the app in your default web browser.
+This will launch the app in your default web browser.

 ## Folder Structure